 Radiologist Duties, Responsibilities and Career Information

-Radiologists use medical imaging technologies such as x-rays, CT scans and MRIs to diagnose and make treatment decisions regarding patients' health problems.
-Radiologists are fully licensed physicians who must complete at least eleven years of higher education.
+Radiologists use medical imaging technologies, such as X-rays, CT scans and MRIs, to diagnose and make treatment decisions regarding patients' health problems.
+Radiologists are fully licensed physicians who complete at least eleven years of higher education, which includes an undergraduate degree program, Doctor of Medicine program and a residency.
+Additionally, all medical doctors must be licensed to practice.
+Many choose to become certified by the American Board of Medical Specialties.

 Radiologist: Career Profile